zeroCoder1/fortune-api/README.md

 ## Description
 A RESTful API for the classic fortune command-line utility (in the fortune-mod package).
 Every query will return a random fortune!
 These fortunes are originally from the [fortune-mod](https://github.com/shlomif/fortune-mod) repository, from the original command line utility.
+Also forked the repository [fortune-api](https://github.com/sarah256/fortune-api)

-It is hosted at [fortuneapi.heroku.com](https://randomstu.herokuapp.com/).
+It is hosted at [https://randomstu.herokuapp.com/](https://randomstu.herokuapp.com/).

 ## Adding Fortunes
 To add a new fortune, go to the `datfiles` directory, and choose the correspoding file to contribute to.
 If none of the files fit, feel free to make your own!
 As with the original, fortunes deemed to be not-so-wholesome should be confined to the `datfiles/off` directory.